ncbi/CF-random_software/README.md

 - `6c6s_D.pdb` — alternative reference
 - `2oug_C-search/0.a3m` — MSA
 - `range_fs_pairs_all.txt` — fold-switching region definition

+**`range_fs_pairs_all.txt` format:**

+Each line defines the fold-switching region for a pair of reference structures: pdb1, pdb2, XXX-XXX, XXX-XXX, XXX-XXX, XXX-XXX

+Fields are: PDB1 name, PDB2 name, residue range of reference 1, residue range of reference 2, residue range of prediction 1, residue range of prediction 2.
+ColabFold generates residue indices starting from 1; ensure your ranges match the residue numbering in your PDB files.

 *Generates 200 structures; takes under 30 minutes on an A100 GPU.*